International Park of Commerce

 Approvals associated with the specific plan included a City resolution to annex Cordes Ranch, a nearly 1,800-acre area of San Joaquin County land that was outside of the City of Tracy’s boundaries.
 Kier & Wright prepared the boundary description and mapping exhibits used in the City of Tracy’s annexation proposal and provided the County with the final annexation map.

-Kier & Wright continues to prepare construction plans for infrastructure improvements associated with IPC.
-So far, Kier & Wright’s Phase 1 public infrastructure scope has included design of more than eight miles of new road and over 1.5 miles of improvements along pre-existing roads, plans for a 2 million-gallon water tank with an associated pump station, plans for approximately two miles of new municipal water line, design of five detention basins, design of several miles of storm drain system, and plans for two new bridges crossing the Delta-Mendota Canal on W. Schulte Road and International Parkway.
+So far, Kier & Wright has prepared construction plans for more than seven miles of roadway improvements, a 2 million-gallon water tank with an associated pump station, approximately two miles of new municipal water line, five detention basins, several miles of storm drain system, and two new bridges crossing the Delta-Mendota Canal on W. Schulte Road and International Parkway.

-Kier & Wright has provided site-specific design and surveying services for more than a dozen IPC warehouse and logistics facilities.
-Constructed facilities include a 1 million-square-foot Amazon fulfillment center on 55 acres, a 1 million-square-foot Medline distribution center on 56 acres, a Lindt distribution center, two multi-tenant warehouse facilities, a Zinus distribution center, and a Smucker’s distribution center.
+Kier & Wright has provided site-specific design and surveying services for more than a dozen constructed IPC warehouse and logistics facilities, including a 1 million-square-foot Amazon fulfillment center on 55 acres, a 1 million-square-foot Medline distribution center on 56 acres, a Lindt distribution center, two multi-tenant warehouse facilities, a Zinus distribution center, and a Smucker’s distribution center.